ingo/ingo.github.io/_recipes/sourdough_bread_nyt.md

 ---
 author: NYT Cooking
 category: Breads
 description: A detailed guide to making your own sourdough bread at home.
-This recipe will walk you through all the key steps and core concepts a first-time sourdough baker needs to know.
 difficulty: hard
 image: sourdough_bread_nyt.jpg
 image_attribution: Johnny Miller for The New York Times